Rubusch/linux-c/010__basics/33__gpio-irq-poll/README.md

-# gpio irq
+# GPIO: Convert Input to IRQ and Signal to Userspace App using a Chardev (Miscdevice)

 The demo shows incomming asynchronous events on a gpio line.
+The events on the GPIO line will provoke the generation of an IRQ.
+The kernel module is a Chardev driver (miscdevice) thus provides a device node, sysfs class representation, and a `cdev` instance.

 ## Setup

-To _trigger the button_ simply wire the *gpio17* to 3.3V.
+Provoke the input signal, simply wire the *GPIO26* to 3.3V.

 ## Usage